Nicoletta Batini: Career

 After earning her second Ph.D., she began her career at the Bank of England as an Economist from 1997 to 1999 in Monetary Policy Analysis.
 In 2000, Batini was recruited by Professor Willem Buiter and Dame DeAnne Julius to become a Research Adviser of the Bank of England's Monetary Policy Committee and a founding member of the Monetary Policy Committee Unit.
 Her innovative ideas and publications on monetary policy practices and strategies, were launched at prestigious international conferences of the National Bureau of Economic Research, the Federal Reserve and the European Central Bank, she acted as consultant for the Reserve Bank of New Zealand, the South African Reserve Bank, the Bank of Canada and the Czech National Bank, among others, for which she became External Member of the Research Committee in 2001 –a position she held for four consecutive terms until 2011.
-In 2002 she was invited as Visiting Researcher by the Directorate Research of the European Central Bank.
+In 2002 she was invited as Visiting Researcher by the Directorate for Research of the European Central Bank.
 Her work during that time is cited by the ECB as one of those having influenced the bank's decision to change monetary policy strategy in 2003.

 In 2003 she went on to work as a Senior Economist with the Research Department of the International Monetary Fund in Washington, D.C. where she conducted pioneering work on global imbalances, inflation targeting in emerging markets and the macroeconomic impact of the world's demographic change, all of which had lasting effects on the Fund's policy approach towards advice and conditionality toward its members.

 From 2004 until 2013, she held a succession of posts in the IMF, including Resident Representative in Peru between 2006 and 2008.
-During these years she studied ways to boost export competitiveness and reform of the National System of Public Investment (SNIP) ro improve the provision of public services in health, education and road infrastructure and fight income inequality, and measures to render the regulation of public-private partnerships aimed at logistic and transport infrastructure more effective and sound.
-She also co-authored with the Central Reserve Bank of Peru novel analysis on measures to foster de-dollarization through structural reforms.
+During these years, she studied ways to boost export competitiveness and reform the National System of Public Investment (SNIP) to improve the provision of public services in health, education and road infrastructure and fight income inequality, and measures to render the regulation of public-private partnerships aimed at logistic and transport infrastructure more effective and sound.
+She also co-authored with the Central Reserve Bank of Peru a novel analysis on measures to foster de-dollarization through structural reforms.